 This indicator shows absolute changes and rates of change in average near-surface temperature for the globe and for a region covering Europe.
 Near-surface air temperature gives one of the clearest and most consistent signals of global and regional climate change, especially in recent decades.
-It has been measured for many decades or even centuries at some locations and a dense network of stations across the globe, and especially in Europe, provide regular monitoring of temperature, using standardised measurements, quality control and homogeneity procedures.
+It has been measured for many decades - even centuries at some locations - and a dense network of stations across the globe, especially in Europe, provides regular monitoring of temperature, using standardised measurements, quality control and homogeneity procedures.

 This indicator provides guidance for the following policy-relevant questions:

-- Will the global average temperature increase stay within the UNFCCC policy target of 2.0°C above pre-industrial levels?
+- Will the global average temperature increase stay within the UNFCCC policy target of 2 °C above pre-industrial levels?

-Global average annual temperature deviations, ‘anomalies’, are discussed relative to a ‘pre-industrial’ period between 1850 and 1899 (beginning of instrumental temperature records).
-During this time, anthropogenic greenhouse gases from the industrial revolution (between 1750 and 1850) are considered to have a relatively small influence on climate compared to natural influences.
-However it should be noted that owing to earlier changes in the climate due to internal and forced natural variability there was not one single pre-industrial climate and it is not clear that there is a rigorous scientific definition of the term ‘pre-industrial climate’.
+Global average annual temperature deviations, ‘anomalies’, are discussed relative to a ‘pre-industrial’ period between 1850 and 1899 (the beginning of instrumental temperature records).
+During this time, anthropogenic greenhouse gases from the industrial revolution (between 1750 and 1850) are considered to have a relatively small influence on the climate compared to natural influences.
+However, it should be noted that owing to earlier changes in the climate due to internal and forced natural variability, there was not one single pre-industrial climate and it is not clear that there is a rigorous scientific definition of the term ‘pre-industrial climate’.

-Temperature changes also influence other aspects of the climate system which can impact on human activities, including sea level, intensity and frequency of floods and droughts, biota and food productivity and infectious diseases.
-In addition to the global average target, seasonal variations and spatial distributions of temperature change are important, for example to understand the risks that current climate poses to human and natural systems and to assess how these may be impacted by future climate change.
+Temperature changes also influence other aspects of the climate system that can have an impact on human activities, including sea level, intensity and frequency of floods and droughts, biota and food productivity, and infectious diseases.
+In addition to the global average target, seasonal variations and spatial distributions of temperature change are important, for example, to understand the risks that current climate poses to human and natural systems and to assess how these may be impacted by future climate change.

-Global average annual temperature is expressed here relative to a ‘pre-industrial’ baseline period of 1850 to 1899, and this period coincides with the beginning of widespread instrumental temperature records.
-During this time anthropogenic GHGs (greenhouse gases) from industrial activity before 1850 had a relatively small influence on climate compared to natural influences.
+Global average annual temperature is expressed here relative to a ‘pre-industrial’ baseline period of 1850 to 1899.
+This period coincides with the beginning of widespread instrumental temperature records.
+During this time, anthropogenic greenhouse gases (GHGs) from pre-1850 industrial activity had a relatively small influence on climate compared to natural influences.
 However, it should be noted that there is no rigorous scientific definition of the term ‘pre-industrial climate’ because climate also changed prior to 1850 due to internal and forced natural variability.
-Other studies sometimes use a different climatological baseline period, such as the 1971-2000 period used in parts of the IPCC Working Group One contribution to the Fifth Assessment Report (IPCC, 2013).
+Other studies sometimes use a different climatological baseline period, such as 1971-2000, used in parts of the IPCC Working Group One contribution to the Fifth Assessment Report (IPCC, 2013).